aosabook/500lines/spreadsheet/spreadsheet.markdown

         }
 ```

-In case of errors, the value of `vals[coord]` will remain `NaN` because the assignment did not complete.
+In case of errors, the value of `vals[coord]` will remain `NaN` because the assignment did not finish executing.

 Finally, the `get` accessor returns the calculated value stored in `vals[coord]`, which must be a number, a Boolean value, or a string: